michelemei/oslut/README.md

 # Oslut - osl Unit Test

-A Cpp Test Unit Framework
+A Cpp Test Unit Framework (currently only for Windows).
-(for now only Windows)

-There are a lot of framework for testing the c++ code: see [wikipedia](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#C.2B.2B).
+There are a lot of [framework for testing the c++ code](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#C.2B.2B).
+Most of them test only exported classes and methods from a shared library.
+During the development of [G2D](https://github.com/michelemei/g2d) i needed to test **internal** (not exported) geometric algorithms.

-During the development of [G2D](https://github.com/michelemei/g2d) I created my framework for testing.
-The goal was a **quick** and **simple** framework, using only header files.
+The goal of Oslut is to be a very very *quick* and *simple* framework, using only header files, that it is able to test internal classes, methods and functions.

 ## Quick Start

 ### Installation

-The oslut installation is very simple: copy the __oslut.h__ file somewhere on your hard disk, copy the files __test.cpp__ (you can rename it) in your project and change the first line to point to oslut.h.
+The oslut installation is very simple:

+1. copy `oslut.h` somewhere on your hard disk,
+2. copy `test.cpp` (you can rename it) in your project and change the first line to point to `oslut.h`.

 Finish.
 Write your tests.

-> I suggest you create a directory called __oslut__, parallel to the source's root directory and put in this folder __oslut.h__.
+> I suggest you create a directory called **oslut**, parallel to the source's root directory and put in this folder `oslut.h`.

-Suppose you have to write tests for the __Point__ class, you can choose between two possibilities:
+Suppose you have to write tests for the **Point** class, you can choose between two possibilities:

- - write all tests in test.cpp file,
+* write all tests in test.cpp file,
- - differentiate the test file.
+* differentiate the test file.

 Some examples of tests: